rquadri/castle/README.md

    algorithmic way once feedback data become available.

  * It is not flexible -- related to the previous point, this type of system is not very flexible or generalizable.
-Castle, which has multiple customers with differing user bases -- for instance, some customers may have users spread throughout the world whereas others may be highly localized -- it's important to have a model that can be applied and optimized in a more general way.
+Castle has multiple customers with differing user bases -- for instance, some customers may have users spread throughout the world whereas others may be highly localized.
+Thus it is important to have a model that can be applied and optimized in a more general way.

  * It only works for categorical variables.
-Although most of the types of information that Castle deals with are categorical (e.g. type of device used), in principle there may be continuous features that can also be taken into account(e.g. the geographical distance between login events).
+Although most of the types of information that Castle deals with are categorical (e.g. type of device used), in principle there may be continuous features that can also be taken into account (e.g. the geographical distance between login events).

  * Prior information -- in some cases larger patterns may appear, for instance that many accounts are being attacked from a certain geographical location, or that a particular user is likely to log in from widely varying locations.
-We would like to take this information into account, but it isn't obvious how to do this in a rule-based system.
+We would like to make use of this information, but it isn't obvious how to do so in a rule-based system.

  * Ideally we could assign reliable probability estimates of account